-During the Middle Ages it was a rich center that turned into a free city by 1117.
+During the Middle Ages, it was a rich center that turned into a free city by 1117.
 In fact, it could already be considered one of Europe’s biggest cities in 1450.

 As time went by, Milan underwent foreign dominations for centuries, a situation that strengthened the character of people and made it a leader city during Italy’s industrialization process.

-As a direct consequence of World War II, Milan became the center of Italian Resistance.
+As a direct consequence of World War II, Milan became the center of the Italian Resistance.
 By the end of the fifties, it was the economic capital of the country, able to receive immigrants from an impoverished Italy, and later on, from all over the World.
 A status that remained unchanged up to the present.

 Downtown area: The Duomo and its surroundings

-Il Duomo is an iconic symbol of Milan.
-It stands right in front of Piazza del Duomo, the meeting point of this city.
-This cathedral is a masterpiece of Gothic architecture, with more than 200 bas-reliefs, 90 gargoyles and 130 spires.
-It took over five centuries to complete and counts over 3000 statues.
+The cathedral of Milan, dedicated to the nativity of the Virgin Mary, is a unique masterpiece of Gothic architecture.
+It features more than 200 bas-reliefs, 90 gargoyles, and 130 spires.
+It took over five centuries to complete and counts around 3500 statues.